Show Django flash messages as toasts with Htmx

 Django has an amazing messages framework that you can use to notify users about various things that require their attention.

-After setting up the framework, you simply them in templates using whatever layout you want.
-I usually rely on Bootstrap’s Alert component to display these messages.
-However, I decided that Toasts are more user friendly because they will subtly pop-up and dismiss themselves after some time.
+After setting up the framework, you simply display them in templates using whatever layout you want.
+I used to rely on Bootstrap’s Alert component to display these messages.
+However, I decided that Toasts are more user friendly because they will subtly pop-up, and dismiss themselves after some time.

-In this post, I’ll show you how I implemented messages as toasts using Htmx in one of my projects.
+In this post, I’ll show you how you can implemented messages as toasts using Htmx.

 Workflow

-I will have a simple view that will render a template containing HTML representing the current messages available in the form of Bootstrap toasts.
-This is what a typically toast looks like:
+You’ll use a view that renders a template containing HTML representing the current messages available in the form of Bootstrap toasts.
+This is what the template looks like:

 {% if messages %}